~ A Guide for Visitors ~

 My family first appeared in the pages of the Sausalito News in 1905.
 Four more generations have been born in this area, traveled the world, and always come back to the only place that ever felt like home.

-As of November, 2020 we are updating many pages as Sausalito is now in the Orange tier of the California Covid-19 program.
-Many restaurants are offering outside and indoor seating with social distancing.
+Under California’s Covid-19 programs many restaurants are currently offering takeout service.
 Downtown parking lots are open, and ferries are running on a reduced but growing schedule.
-We look forward to seeing you (from a distance, with our masks on)!
+We look forward to seeing you (from a distance, with our masks on) sometime very soon!

 Floating homes can be modern and affordable, not to mention beautiful!